 Electric Trailer Dolly

 An electric trailer dolly features a battery-powered motor that turns the wheels, so you don’t need to use your hands.
-You operate the dolly and move it forwards and backwards by pressing controls on the handle.
+You operate the dolly and move it forwards and backward by pressing controls on the handle.
 This type of dolly is easy to steer and maneuver and is best for heavy loads or people who want to avoid lifting heavy objects.

 Trailer Tug Company

 Based in Huntington Beach, Calif., Trailer Tug is relatively new to the dolly business, but its sole product is mighty.
-The Trailer Tug Trailer Mover for RV Boat Motorcycle Jetski has a tongue weight up to 3,500 pounds.
+The Trailer Tug Trailer Mover for RV Boat Motorcycle Jetski has a tongue weight of up to 3,500 pounds.

 Trailer Dolly Pricing